Thutmose III: Campaigns 9-16: Tours of Syria

-In his 13th campaign, Thutmose returned to Nukhashshe for a very minor campaign.
 His 14th campaign, waged during his 39th year, was against the Shasu.
 The location of this campaign is impossible to determine since the Shasu were nomads who could have lived anywhere from Lebanon to the Transjordan to Edom.
 After this campaign, the numbers given by Thutmose's scribes to his campaigns all fall in lacunae, so they can only be counted by date.

 In his 40th year, tribute was collected from foreign powers, but it is unknown if this was considered a campaign (i.e. if the king went with it or if it was led by an official).

 Only the tribute list remains from Thutmose's next campaign, and nothing may be deduced about it except that it was probably another raid to the frontiers around Niy.

 His final Asian campaign is better documented.
 Sometime before Thutmose's 42nd year, Mitanni apparently began spreading revolt among all the major cities in Syria.
 Thutmose moved his troops by land up the coastal road and put down rebellions in the Arka plain ("Arkantu" in Thutmose's chronicle) and moved on Tunip.
 After taking Tunip, his attention turned to Kadesh again.
 He engaged and destroyed three surrounding Mitannian garrisons and returned to Egypt in victory.
 His victory in this final campaign was neither complete nor permanent since he did not take Kadesh, and Tunip could not have remained aligned to him for very long, certainly not beyond his own death.
 This victory however, must have had quite an impact, for the next tribute lists include Adana, a Cilician city.

-Nubian campaign
+Campaign 17: Nubian campaign

-Thutmose's last campaign was waged in his 50th regnal year.
+In Year 50, Thutmose III waged his last military campaign.
 He attacked Nubia, but only went so far as the fourth cataract of the Nile.
 Although no king of Egypt had ever penetrated so far with an army, previous kings' campaigns had spread Egyptian culture that far already, and the earliest Egyptian document found at Gebel Barkal dates from three years before Thutmose's campaign.

-Monumental construction
+Monuments

-Thutmose III was a great builder and constructed over 50 temples, although some of these are now lost and only mentioned in written records.
+Thutmose III, a great builder, constructed more than 50 temples.
+Some are now lost, recorded only in written records.
 He also commissioned the building of many tombs for nobles, which were made with greater craftsmanship than ever before.
-His reign was also a period of great stylistic changes in the sculpture, paintings and reliefs associated with construction, much of it beginning during the reign of Hatshepsut.
+His reign saw stylistic changes in the sculpture, paintings and reliefs associated with construction, much of it beginning during the reign of Hatshepsut.